A New Scenario of Solar Modulation Model during the Polarity Reversing: Analysis and Calculation

 In this work, we applied the heliospheric model as described in Section \ref{model} and utilized SOLARPROP to simulate the propagation of GCR.
-SOLARPROP simulates the propagation of particles in the heliosphere.
-There are 30 energy bins and each has 2000 particles, starting from the earth.
-On average, it takes 1500 steps for one particle to reach the HP.
+In thi simulation, there are 30 energy bins from $0.4 \mathrm{GeV}$ to $30 \mathrm{GeV}$ and each bin has 2000 particles starting from the Earth.
+On average, it takes 1500 steps for each particle to reach the HP.
 Therefore a total of billions of steps are taken for all particles, and it needs about 10 minutes for SOLARPROP to complete one simulation.
 Running thousands of simulations can be quite time-consuming.
-To improve efficiency, we employed a machine learning method, the LIBSVM library of Support Vector Machine (SVM) \cite{Chang:2011:LLS:1961189.1961199}, to replace the calculations of SOLARPROP.
-In order to construct the SVM model, we set a 5D parameter space with the following ranges: \begin{itemize} \item $B_0$ in the range of $(3\sim8)\mathrm{nT}$ \item $\alpha$ in the range of $15^\circ\sim75^\circ$ \item $K_0$ in the range of $(0.001\sim1.5) \times 10^{23} \mathrm{cm^2 s^{-1}}$ \item the indices $a$ and $b$ in the range of $0.001\sim3$ \end{itemize} We randomly picked about 40000 samples for $A=1$ and about 50000 samples for $A=-1$ from this parameter space to train the SVM model.
+To improve the efficiency, we employed a machine learning method, the LIBSVM library of Support Vector Machine (SVM) \cite{Chang:2011:LLS:1961189.1961199}, to replace the calculations of SOLARPROP.
+In order to construct the SVM model, we set a 5D parameter space with the following ranges: \begin{itemize} \item $B_0$ in the range of $(3\sim8)\mathrm{nT}$ \item $\alpha$ in the range of $15^\circ\sim75^\circ$ \item $K_0$ in the range of $(0.001\sim1.5) \times 10^{23} \mathrm{cm^2 s^{-1}}$ \item the indices $a$ and $b$ in the range of $0.001\sim3$ \end{itemize} We randomly picked 40000 samples for $A=1$ and 50000 samples for $A=-1$ from this parameter space to train the SVM model.
 To ensure the reliability of the machine learning method, we performed detailed tests in Section \ref{4.1}.

-\subsection{Analysis for Solar Cycle 24}
+\subsection{Analysis for Solar cycle 24}